 Fast track to certification

-No experience prerequisite for Foundation — anyone can sit it
+No experience prerequisite for Foundation.
+Anyone can sit it.

-Practitioner: 68 questions, open book, 150 minutes — scenario application
+Practitioner: 68 questions, open book, 150 minutes.
+Scenario application.

-Total cost ~£500–700 on self-study route
+Total cost around £500 to £700 on the self-study route

 💡